-First of all, you should call about three different home stagers and ask them to view your property.
+First, you should contact about three different home stagers and ask them to view your property.
 Getting a price over the phone doesn’t give you any important information.
 You should NOT compare prices with prices only.
 Have you heard that old saying that you get what you paid for?
 Well it is true.
 Make sure to compare value with value.
 Warren Buffet said it perfectly, “Price is what you pay and value is what you get.”
 A cheaper price tag doesn’t mean that you are getting more value for your money and a higher price tag doesn’t mean you will get the best finished product either.
 Compare quality and detail of the work.
 Some home stagers provide a detail proposal, while others don’t.
 Do your homework.

 - What is their experience in working with agents?

-- Does the person looks orangized and relaxed?
+- Is the stagers organized and relaxed?

 - Does this person seem knowledgeable and confident in providing information and in answering your questions?